Mitchell S. Jackson

-Personal life
+Biography

 Jackson was born in Portland, Oregon.
 He was raised by a single mother.
 In his youth, he was arrested on drug charges and sent to prison, where he took an interest in literature and began experimenting with autobiographical writing.

-Following his release in the summer of 1998, Jackson received a Master of Arts in Writing from Portland State University, as well as a Master of Fine Arts in Creative Writing from New York University.
+Following his release in the summer of 1998, Jackson received a Master of Arts in writing from Portland State University, as well as a Master of Fine Arts in Creative Writing from New York University.

-Jackson currently lives in New York City.
-He is a father of two.
+Jackson is a father of two.

 Career

 In 2012, Jackson published Oversoul: Stories & Essays, an ebook compilation of short fiction and non-fiction.
 His debut novel, The Residue Years, was released in the summer of 2013 and was praised by publications such as The New York Times, The Paris Review, and The Sydney Morning Herald.
 Jackson is a Whiting Award recipient.
 The Residue Years also won The Ernest Gaines Award for Literary Excellence and was short-listed for the Center For Fiction's Flaherty-Dunnan First novel prize, the PEN/ Hemingway award for first fiction, The Hurston/Wright Legacy Award for best fiction by a writer of African descent; it was short-listed for the William Saroyan International Prize for writing, and named an "Honor Book" by the BCALA.
 He has been the recipient of fellowships from TED, the Lannan Foundation, The Center For Fiction, and The Bread Loaf Writer's Conference.

 Jackson is the co-director, writer, and producer of The Residue Years: A Documentary (2013), a documentary film exploring the autobiographical elements of his novel of the same name.
 It was an Official Selection of the Portland Film Festival.
 It premiered on the Web at the Literary Hub website.

 Jackson's short fiction, nonfiction, and poetry have been published in Vice, Esquire, Gigantic Magazine, Flaunt Magazine, The Frozen Moment: Contemporary Writers on the Choices That Change Our Lives, and New York Tyrant, among other publications.
 He was the first Black columnist for Esquire.

-Jackson is a well-regarded public speaker.
-He is a former TED speaker.
+Jackson is a former TED speaker.
 He has also read and/or and lectured at institutions including Brown University, Middlebury College, and UMASS; at events including The Brooklyn Book Festival, and the Sydney Writers' Festival; at various adult prisons and youth facilities; and for organizations including The Pathfinders of Oregon, The PEN/Faulkner Foundation, and The Volunteers of America.
 He has served on the faculty of New York University, Columbia University, and the University of Chicago.
 He is currently on the faculty at Arizona State University.

 Jackson published Survival Math: Notes on an All American Family in 2019.
 It was selected for Time's 100 Must-Read Books of 2019, NPR's Books We Love 2019, and Buzzfeed's Best Books of 2019.